azuredevcollege/trainingdays/day3/challenges/challenge-2.md

 ![Azure Data Studio](./img/azure-data-studio-connect.png)

 After you have connected to your server, `Azure Data Studio` wants you to add your Azure account.
 Follow the instructions and add your account.
-Next we want to create our first table in the ContactsDb.
-Navigate to the ContactDb, open the context menu and select `New Query`.
+Next we want to create our first table in the MSFTEmployee.
+Navigate to the MSFTEmployee, open the context menu and select `New Query`.
    > If your server is not detected under your account you might need to renew the firewall-rule again.
    >   ```Shell
    > $ az sql server firewall-rule create --server <name of your server> --resource-group adc-sql-db-rg --name AllowYourIp --start-ip-address <your public ip> --end-ip-address <your public Ip>